 From opposite sides of the country—Meloni (left) in California, Midori (right) in the Midwest—the two stay close.
 What began as a grandmother’s example has grown into a granddaughter’s passion, a thread of purpose that keeps their family legacy alive.
 (Photos by Lauren Tran/American Red Cross).

-By Ny'Jay Poston/American Red Cross
+By Ny'Jay Poston and Mimi Teller/American Red Cross

 At the Tiffany Circle National Summit in Washington, D.C., Meloni and Midori joined women philanthropists whose leadership fuels the Red Cross mission.
 For them, giving isn’t just an act of generosity, it’s a shared calling that turns compassion into community impact.